Glaucoma Patients: How They See

 Dr. Dua reports no related financial interests.

-See this month's home page for a video showing Dua's layer.
+Scroll to the bottom of the page for a video showing Dua's layer.

 Preop IVB Benefits for PDR